maxbickett/twentytwentyobjects/README.md

 No known incompatibilities.

 ## Credits
+- thanks to seth-js for coming up with the idea for (and building!) great qol featues:
+    - showing the number of items in a stack
+    - showing a door's destination in the label
 - Developed for OpenMW 0.49+
 - Inspired by similar functionality in other games
 - Thanks to the OpenMW team for the excellent Lua API